sharmankin/openvpnsetup/README.md

 insted `sudo vi /etc/openvpn/<name_of_your_config>.conf` you can type `vpn config`

-insted `sudo cat /var/log/openvpn/openvpn-status.log ` you can type `vpn users`, and see the list of users shown below
+insted `sudo cat /var/log/openvpn/openvpn-status.log ` you can type `vpn users`, and will see the list of users same as shown below

 ![vpn users](img/screenshot1.png)